ashutoshmjain/gita/src/mathuraChap16.md

 My lord , I know nothing what king's interaction with `Satyawati` were, though I can confirm she is the most beautiful and talented woman on this side of `Yamuna`.
 And it wouldn't be a mismatch if king saw a potent queen in her — `Loma` bit his tongue for adding extra line in his description.
 It was not his place to judge what king should do or not do.
 He was relieved when he found `Dev` didn't notice his exaggeration.
 As a surprise, he found `Dev` appeared to be gratified.

 What is wrong if king wanted to marry !
-He is not that old and entire council is after him to give the kingdom a queen. — `Dev` thought there was somehow an objection to king pursuing `Satyawati`.
+He is not that old and entire council is after him to bring the kingdom a queen. — `Dev` thought there was somehow an objection to king pursuing `Satyawati`.
 All this time `Dashraj` planning his next move.
 He always nailed the confusion by adding more of it!

 My lord - there is  nothing wrong in king's proposal.
 In fact I am the culprit here.
 Please kill me for I put the king in harms way.
 I was blinded by my desires for the greater good of `Satyawati` and my family name. — `Dashraj` played the trick like a professional artist.
 He was almost crying.